 Beth Myers came to Smith College from Chicago by way of Detroit in 2014.
 She served as Director of the Women and Leadership Archives at Loyola University Chicago from 2007-2012 and then as Director of the Walter P. Reuther Library, Archives of Labor and Urban Affairs at Wayne State University from 2012-2014.
-A dedicated archival professional, Myers participates actively in the Society of American Archivists, Midwest Archives Conference, and the Archives Leadership Institute, through which she has held numerous committee and leadership appointments.
+A dedicated archival professional, Myers participates actively in the Society of American Archivists through which she has held numerous committee and leadership appointments.
 She serves on the editorial staff of Archival Issues and has published reviews, articles, and book chapters related to the field of archives and special collections.
-An avid reader of most genres and longtime advocate of feminism, Myers lives in Northampton, MA, with her family.
+An avid reader of most genres and longtime advocate of feminism, Myers lives in Northampton, MA, with her daughter Quinn.

-Longtime research interests include women's history, women's archives, and feminist conceptualization of information management practice.
+Longtime research interests include women's history, women's archives, and feminist curation.

 Myers, Elizabeth.
 “Platform as Subversion: Creating A Feminist Archival MOOC.” presented on the panel Reaching from the Other Side: New Initiatives in Archives Teaching and Learning at the Society of American Archivists Annual Meeting, Atlanta, GA, 2016.